Dhar Mann: Dhar Mann Studios

 In 2018, Mann founded Dhar Mann Studios, a video production company that produces films for social media platforms such as YouTube.
-Based in Burbank, California, the studio operates from a 125,000-square-foot production facility, employs approximately 200 staff members, and collaborates with around 2,000 actors annually.
-The studio operates on a 30-day production schedule from ideation to publication.
-They have eight crews shooting simultaneously.
 When he began publishing videos on YouTube in 2018, his output consisted of motivational videos and later shifted focus to morality plays.

 In 2021, Mann started a contract with the Creative Artists Agency and launched a mobile app where users can watch videos produced by his studio.

-In 2021, Dhar Mann Studios was honored with the Audience Honor for Best YouTube Presence at the Shorty Awards for its impactful, socially-minded short films, such as the autism awareness video Kids Make Fun of Boy With Autism, Instantly Regret It, which garnered 6.3 million views within 24 hours and raised over $17,000 for Special Olympics programs.

-In 2024, Mann signed with production company Studio71, and former MTV president Sean Atkins joined the company as president and COO.
-In 2024, Dhar Mann was nominated for the 2024 Nickelodeon Kids' Choice Awards in the Favorite Male Creator category.

-He was included in Forbes Top Creators 2024 at number 2 with an estimated income of $45 million.
-In 2025 he ranked number 2 on this list again with estimated income of $50 million.

-In 2025, Emmy Award–winning production executive Toni Gray joined as Head of Production.

-In 2025, Samsung has announced its first original content deal with Dhar Mann Studios, which includes developing 13 original episodes that will premiere on the dedicated Dhar Mann TV FAST channel.
+In 2024, Mann signed with production company Studio71.

+By 2025, the studio was based in a 125,000-square-foot production facility in Burbank, California, which employed approximately 200 staff members, and collaborated with around 2,000 actors annually.
+The studio operated on a 30-day production schedule and had eight crews filming simultaneously.
+It also began partnerships with the following companies to produce original video programming: Samsung TV Plus for a dedicated free ad-supported streaming television channel (2025); Fox Entertainment for broadcast on the Holywater platform, with subsequent international distribution by Fox (2026); and The Walt Disney Company (2026).

 Videos

 The studio's videos feature often recurring actors.
 A New York Times profile of Mann described his YouTube videos as "timely narratives about police-calling Karens and COVID-19 hoarders" told in the fashion of "1980s after-school specials and the educational short films of the '50s".
 It noted their often "thin and absolutist" moral philosophy and "openly click bait" titles.
 Vulture called them "feel-good" videos intended to "encourage people to be decent to one another."

 In 2023, the studio announced Jay & Mikey, a comedy kids show based on the titular characters from Mann's previous short film series with Shaun Dixon and Kaido Lee Roberts reprising their roles as the titular middle-schoolers.
 By mid-2023, the studio's YouTube videos had more than a total of 11 billion views.
-In July 2025, Mann was named to the inaugural TIME100 Creators list, which recognized 100 of the most influential digital creators from around the world.